James McKeever: Former Derry deputy mayor guilty of sex abuse charges

 A former SDLP deputy mayor of Londonderry has been convicted of historical child sexual abuse against a young girl.

-James McKeever was found guilty of eight offences at Belfast Crown Court.
+James McKeever, 63, was found guilty of eight offences spanning a period from August 1981 to December 1988 at Belfast Crown Court.

-The offences spanned a period from August 1981 to December 1988 when the victim was aged between seven and 14.
+The victim, who was aged between seven and 14 at the time, said nothing would "erase" what McKeever had done.

-McKeever, 63, from Tamneyreagh Park in Eglinton, has been remanded in custody and is due to be sentenced later this year.
+McKeever has been remanded in custody until his sentencing later this year.

+A statement from the victim, who remains anonymous, said: "If anybody has been in the same situation as me I would ask them to come forward to police and speak out".

-The jury returned unanimous guilty verdicts on six indecent assault charges, and found McKeever not guilty of a seventh charge.
+The jury returned unanimous guilty verdicts on six indecent assault charges, and found McKeever, who is from Tamneyreagh Park in Eglinton, not guilty of a seventh charge.

 He was also convicted on two charges of gross indecency - one unanimously and the other by a majority of ten-to-two.